 How to Recycle Halloween Pumpkins for Wildlife

-One of my favorite parts of Halloween is carving pumpkins.
-After the trick-or-treaters clear away, and Halloween is officially over, don’t trash your pumpkins!
-There are several ways to recycle them with wildlife and your garden in mind.
-How do you reuse pumpkins in your yard?
+One of the best parts of Halloween is decorating with pumpkins.
+After the trick-or-treaters clear away and Halloween is officially over, don’t toss your pumpkins in the trash!
+Here are are several all-natural ways to recycle them with local wildlife in mind.

 1. Compost Your Pumpkins

 If you’ve carved a jack-o-lantern, it may already be decomposing.
-Pumpkins are 90% water, which means they easily and quickly break down.
+Pumpkins are 90% water, which means they quickly begin breaking down once you cut into them.
 This makes them a great addition to your compost pile.
 Prevent unwanted pumpkin plants by removing the seeds first (set seeds aside for #3 and #5).
-If you don’t have a compost bin or pile, check your local government, nearby farms, or community gardens to see if they collect old pumpkins.
+If you don’t have a compost bin or pile, check your local recycling center, nearby farms, or community gardens to see if they collect old pumpkins for composting.

 2. Make a Snack-o-Lantern

-This is one of the most creative ideas I’ve seen to recycle pumpkins.
-You can turn your jack-o-lantern into a snack-o-lantern for wildlife!
-It’s fairly easy to make, and the squirrels and birds will love it.
-Just make sure to only use fresh pumpkins (if they’ve begun to mold, composting them is a better idea) and to only fill them with enough seed for the wildlife to eat within a few days to prevent the seed from becoming moldy.
+You can recycle your pumpkin and turn it into a “snack-o-lantern” or a pumpkin feeder!
+These are easy to make and the squirrels and birds will love them.
+Just make sure to only use firm, fresh pumpkins.
+If they are getting soft and squishy or moldy, composting them is a better idea.
+Be sure to only fill them with enough seed for the wildlife to eat within a few days to prevent the seed from spoiling.

 Many birds and small mammals will eat pumpkin seeds if you offer them in your yard.
 Collect seeds from your pumpkins before composting them, and let the seeds dry.
-Please don’t add salt or seasoning.
-Place seeds on a flat surface, tray, shallow bowl, or mix in with existing bird seed in your garden.
+Don’t add salt or seasoning is you’re going to offer them to the wildlife.
+Scatter the seeds outside or put them in a platform feeder as a special treat.
+You can can also mix them in with birdseed in your feeders–just make sure the ports are big enough for the pumpkin seeds to fit through.
+You can even add them to your “snack-o-lantern” (see #2)!

 5. Plant Pumpkin Seeds